 In most cases, yes.
-Although the borrower (the potential buyer of the property) pays for the appraisal, the mortgage company actually “owns” the appraisal and will be listed on the report.
+Although the borrower (the potential buyer of the property) pays for the appraisal, the mortgage company actually “owns” the appraisal and is listed on the report.
 Most lenders will transfer the appraisal to the new lender, but some may charge a fee to complete the transfer—this is called an “Appraisal Retype Fee”.
-If the original lender you were working with denies the transfer, unfortunately, you would have to pay for another appraisal under the new lender’s name.
+If the original lender you were working with denies the transfer, then, unfortunately, you would have to pay for another appraisal under the new lender’s name.

 Who Determines The Market Value Of A Property?

 However, since most mortgage companies will not provide a loan for more than the property’s appraised value, a borrower/buyer can use an appraisal to negotiate the price of the home.

 How Can I Assist The Appraiser?

 Appraisals can be conducted for several reasons.
 Below are some points to consider if your home is being appraised that could help to influence the appraised value by pointing out important aspects of your home.
 You should provide the appraiser with the following information, where applicable.

 - The purpose of the appraisal.

 - If you are selling the home, what price do you have it listed at, and if you are selling through a realtor (and who)?

 - Additional property or appliances that are included with the property.

-• For investment properties, disclose the income that the property generates and expenses it requires for upkeep.
+- For investment properties, disclose the income that the property generates and the expenses it requires for upkeep.